Bali Weather February Averages, Indonesia

-Also similarly to January is the warm temperature of the sea this month.
-February is tied with January for the warmest average sea temperature in Bali at 29°C (84°F).
-This is very warm water that anyone would be comfortable swimming in, even for extended periods of time.
+February is tied with January for the warmest average sea temperature in Bali at a balmy 29°C. This is very warm water that anyone would be comfortable swimming in, even for extended periods of time.

 The humidity levels in February are quite high, with the average level for the month being 80%.
-Even without high temperatures this is an uncomfortable level, but when mixed with temperatures that routinely go above 30°C (86°F) in February, it becomes even worse.
+Even without high temperatures, this can feel a little uncomfortable.

 The Chedi Club has 20 rooms for guests, with a variety of options to choose from.
 There are one-bedroom suites, one-bedroom pool villas, spa pool villas, and one room in the Hadiprana Villa.
 Each type of room comes with complimentary breakfast, mini-bar and cocktails from 6 PM to 7 PM, airport transfers in a private car, unlimited access to the gym, yoga studio, and tennis courts, as well as wireless Internet.